What is encryption? (A comprehensive guide)

 Typically, user data is encrypted once because it is both adequately secure and fast.
 However, there are ways in which data can be encrypted multiple times.
 Connecting with a VPN will likely involve your data being encrypted twice: first by the HTTPS connection with the destination, and another time by the VPN tunnel.
 These encryption steps essentially form layers, with HTTPS being the first layer around the core of your cleartext data.

 Other routing procedures have more complex layering designs.
 The Tor network’s onion encryption is another well-known example of hybrid encryption, adding multi-layered encryption to protect the route of a packet through its three server (or node) routing network.
-Sphinx is a another multi-layered encryption protocol designed specifically for anonymous communications in a mixnet like the one powering NymVPN.
+Sphinx is designed specifically for anonymous communications in a mixnet like the one powering NymVPN.

 Speed optimization